Theatre

 THEATR 2300: Production Workshop I

-Work backstage in support of university theatre productions.
-Scenery, lighting, costumes, properties or other responsibilities.
+Develop practical skills and leadership knowledge in a production area of theatre.
+Execute scenery, lighting, costumes, dramaturgy, properties or other production skills.
 May be repeated.
-Graded on a S/U basis only.
+Graded on A-F basis only.

 THEATR 2330: Stage Management